 Therapeutic Approach

-Jess draws from psychodynamic, psychoanalytic and relational therapeutic approaches.
-Psychodynamic psychotherapy seeks to understand a patient’s inner emotional life and patterns of relating to themselves, others and the world.
-There is a focus placed upon exploring the impact of past experiences and unconscious processes on shaping an individual’s sense of self.
+Jess provides individual psychotherapy from a psychodynamic perspective.
+Psychodynamic therapy seeks to understand a patient’s inner emotional life and patterns of relating to themselves, others and the world.
+There is a focus placed upon exploring the role of past experiences, relational dynamics and unconscious processes in shaping an individual’s approach to navigating life’s challenges.

 Initial sessions will involve discussing a patient’s reasons for seeking therapy and the therapist taking a detailed history of important events and relationships in the patient’s life.
-Patients are then encouraged to express themselves freely in sessions and the patient and therapist work together to understand the patient’s experiences and approaches to navigating life’s challenges.
+Patients are then encouraged to express themselves freely in sessions and the patient and therapist work together to understand the patient’s experiences.
+This type of therapy is suited to individuals who are seeking a supportive, reflective therapy space that helps them to connect with themselves and others with more compassion and understanding.